Peginterferon Alfa-2a (peg-in-ter-FEER-on AL-fa-2a)

-- Make sure your doctor knows if you are also using medicine to treat HIV or AIDS (such as abacavir, didanosine, lamivudine, stavudine, zidovudine, Combivir®, Epivir®, Trizivir®, Zerit®, or Ziagen®.
+- Make sure your doctor knows if you use medicine to treat HIV or AIDS such as abacavir, lamivudine, stavudine, zidovudine, Combivir®, Epivir®, Trizivir®, Zerit®, or Ziagen®.
 Tell your doctor if you also use azathioprine (Imuran®), methadone (Dolophine®), or theophylline (Slo-Bid®, Theo-Dur®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, bone marrow disease (such as aplastic anemia), breathing problems, lung disease, heart or blood vessel disease, chest pain, a history of a heart attack or stroke, high blood pressure, or heart rhythm problems.
-Tell your doctor if you have thyroid problems, diabetes, hypoglycemia (low blood sugar), diabetic retinopathy, eye or vision problems, nerve problems, pancreatitis, stomach or bowel problems, immune system problems, or an autoimmune disorder (such as psoriasis, lupus, or arthritis).
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, bone marrow disease (such as aplastic anemia), breathing problems, lung disease, heart or blood vessel disease, chest pain, a history of a heart attack, stroke, or heart rhythm problems, or high blood pressure.
+Tell your doctor if you have thyroid problems, cancer, colitis, diabetes, hypoglycemia (low blood sugar), diabetic retinopathy, eye or vision problems, nerve problems, pancreatitis, stomach or bowel problems, immune system problems, or an autoimmune disorder (such as psoriasis, lupus, or arthritis).

 - Make sure your doctor knows if you have a history of depression, bipolar disorder, HIV or AIDS, or an addiction to drugs or alcohol.
-Also, tell your doctor if you have ever had an organ transplant.
+Also, tell your doctor if you are on dialysis or have ever had an organ transplant.

-- You might have mood or behavior changes with this medicine, such as feeling sad or hopeless, or getting upset easily.
+- You might have mood or behavior changes with this medicine, such as feeling sad, hopeless, anxious, or easily upset.
 You could feel nervous or hostile.
 Some people become violent and want to hurt themselves or others.
-You might have too much energy, or see or hear unusual things.
+You may see or hear unusual things.
 Call your doctor right away if you have any strange feelings, thoughts, or behaviors.

-- Serious allergic reactions can occur with this medicine.
-Stop using this medicine and check with your doctor right away if you have blistering, peeling, or loosening of the skin; fever or chills; hives or welts; red skin lesions; a severe skin rash or acne; or sores or ulcers on the skin.
+- Serious skin reactions can occur with this medicine.
+Stop using this medicine and check with your doctor right away if you have blistering, peeling, or loosening of the skin; a fever or chills; hives or welts; red skin lesions; a severe skin rash or acne; or sores or ulcers on the skin.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.